 The HE plot is constructed to allow a direct visualization of the “size” of hypothesized terms in a multivariate linear model in relation to unexplained error variation.
 These can be displayed in 2D or 3D plots, so I use the term “ellipsoid” below to cover all cases.

-An ellipsoid representing variation in the means of a factor (or any other term reflected in a general linear hypothesis test, Equation 10.7) in the \(\mathbf{H}\) matrix is simply the data ellipse of the fitted values for that term.
+An ellipsoid representing variation in the means of a factor (or any other term reflected in a general linear hypothesis test, Equation 10.11) uses the corresponding \(\mathbf{H}\) matrix is simply the data ellipse of the fitted values for that term.
+But there is a question of the relative scaling of the \(\mathbf{H}\) and \(\mathbf{E}\) ellipsoids for interpretation.

 Perhaps the most famous (or infamous) dataset in the history of multivariate data analysis is that of measurements on three species of Iris flowers collected by Edgar Anderson (1935) in the Gaspé Peninsula of Québec, Canada.
 Anderson wanted to quantify the outward appearance (“morphology”: shape, structure, color, pattern, size) of species as a method to study variation within and between such groups.
 Although Anderson published in the obscure Bulletin of the American Iris Society, R. A. Fisher (1936) saw this as a challenge and opportunity to introduce the method now called discriminant analysis—how to find a weighted composite of variables to best discriminate among existing groups.

-I said “infamous” above because Fisher published in the Annals of Eugenics, was an ardent eugenicist himself, and the work of eugenicists was often pervaded by prejudice against racial, ethnic and disabled groups.
-Through guilt by association, the Iris data, having mistakenly been called “Fisher’s Iris Data”, has become deprecated, even called “racist data”.1 The voices of the Setosa, Versicolor and Virginica of Gaspé protest: we don’t have a racist bone in out body and nor prejudice against any other species.
+I said “infamous” above because Fisher published in the Annals of Eugenics.
+He was an ardent eugenicist himself, and the work of eugenicists was often pervaded by prejudice against racial, ethnic and disabled groups.
+Through guilt by association, the Iris data, having mistakenly been called “Fisher’s Iris Data”, has become deprecated, even called “racist data”.3 The voices of the Setosa, Versicolor and Virginica of Gaspé protest: we don’t have a racist bone in our body and nor prejudice against any other species, to no avail.

-So that we understand what the measurements represent, Figure 11.2 superposes labels on a typical iris flower.
+So that we understand what the measurements represent, Figure 11.3 superposes labels on a typical iris flower, having three sepals which alternate with three petals.
 Sepals are like ostentatious petals, with attractive decorations in the central section.
 Length is the distance from the center to the tip and width is the transverse dimension.

 iris_colors <-c("blue", "darkgreen", "brown4")